Youth development specialist

 Apply here

-An online graduate certificate in youth development specialist from MU can help you more effectively work with youth in any variety of settings.
-This certificate can be a great complement to those in other educational or human services professions (e.g., K-12 teachers, social workers, nurses, etc.) who want to specialize their work with youth populations.
+An online graduate certificate in youth development specialist from the University of Missouri (Mizzou) can help you more effectively work with youth in any variety of settings.
+This certificate can be a great complement to those in other educational or human services professions (e.g., K–12 teachers, social workers, nurses, etc.) who want to specialize their work with youth populations.
+Students can enroll in this certificate as a stand-alone program or current Mizzou graduate students can add it to their existing program of study.
 If you want to enhance your credentials, obtain continuing education credits or boost your qualifications for a career as a youth professional, this may be the certificate for you.

 You might also like these programs: